datamapio/story/cheatsheet/r_cheatsheet.md

 ## Check if file has been downloaded
 list.files()

-## Always document the time of the download (as the file might change)
+## Always document the time of the download as the file content or location might change
 dateDownloaded <- date()
 dateDownloaded